adam-doran/basic-spreadsheet/README.md

 Behaviour is to raise an error on any attempt to create cyclic formula references as opposed to filling the cell with an error code and having to handle that throughout.

+When referencing a cell that doesn't exist, we create it and assume it evaluates to 0

 ## Improvements:
 For complex formulas with many shared references, observer updates are inefficient.